sjstretton/screwed/README.md

 - 4 TAXATION IN PRINCIPLE *Defining the Problem*: What are the general principles of tax?
 Why/Who/Where/What/How and how much should we tax?
 - 5 TAXATION IN PRACTICE; TAX AVOIDANCE & EVASION	*Avoidance and Fraud*: How does the tax and welfare system work?
 Does it work well?Can a tax system be designed that is simple and yet difficult to avoid?
 How do we set up a tax and welfare system that is simple and not subject to avoidance, evasion and fraud?
 - 6 POLITICS *Transition*: How can we transition from the existing system in a fair and politically feasible manner?
-- 7 (INDIVIDUALS) Inequality Wealth*: Do the rich get richer?
+- 7 (INDIVIDUALS) *Inequality of Income and Wealth*: Do the rich get richer?
 If so, why?
 Can anything be done about it?
 What are the causes and consequences of inequality?
 Can tax and social security help and how?
 - 8 (INDIVIDUALS) Welfare and Work	*Automation and the Future* What system of social security would suit the future?
 - 9 (COMMUNITY) Land and Property	*Rent*: Why is housing so expensive in South East England, California and some other places?
 Why is the rent so high and why can't normal people can't afford to buy property?
 What are policy responses to this?
 Can the tax system mitigate the unfairness this causes?
 - 10 (COUNTRY) Profit and Value Added	*Corporate tax and tarrifs* How much tax should companies and their owners pay?
 How can we prevent them from avoiding tax?